TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-on-premises/docker/docker-pro-demo/docker-pro-wsl.md

 ---
 date: 2017-03-22T16:54:02Z
-title: Docker Pro Demo on Windows Linux Subsystem
+title: Docker on Windows Linux Subsystem - Docker Pro Demo
 tags: ["Tyk Stack", "Self-Managed", "Installation", "Docker", "Demo", "Windows", Linux Subsystem]
 description: "How to install our Docker Pro-Demo proof of concept using Docker on Windows with the Linux Subsystem installed"
 menu: